socialatm/twitter_bootstrap/readme.md

 # Twitter bootstrap for Elgg #
 This Elgg plugin implements Twitter bootstrap.
-It is only meant as a starting point for your bootstrapped theme.
+It is only meant as a starting point for your bootstrap theme.
+Excellent documentation for Twitter Bootstrap is available here http://twitter.github.com/bootstrap/

 ## Disclaimers ##
-*	This theme is written for Elgg 1.8.8.
-It will not work on any other version of Elgg.
+*	This theme is written for Elgg 1.8 It will not work on any other version of Elgg.

 *	This theme will not be backported to 1.7.
 If you need it to be, please fork on Github.